calebkirkland/Hover/README.md

 ![Logo](/icons/icon128rounded.png)

-# Hover AI
+# Hover

-Hover AI is a Chrome extension that provides AI-generated summaries of YouTube videos when you press CTRL + Shift and hover over a video thumbnail.
+Hover is a Chrome extension that provides AI-generated summaries of YouTube videos when you press CTRL + Shift and hover over a video thumbnail.

 ## Features